Royal New Zealand Coastguard: Personnel

-A large number of volunteers make up the organisation, alongside a small number of paid staff.
-In 2016, there was 2235 volunteers and 23 paid staff, made up of 13 Coastguard staff and 10 Coastguard Boating Education staff.
-The organisation is made up of a large number of different roles, both on-shore and as SAR crew.
+Volunteers largely make up the organisation, alongside paid staff.
+In 2024, there was 2,000+ volunteers and 100+ paid staff.
+Volunteers undertake a large number of different roles within units, both on-shore and as SAR crew.

 Becoming a volunteer

-As a charity, Coastguard requires volunteer crew in order to continue their operations.
-Many rural units need crew now, with some urban areas operating a wait list instead.
-Interested people can apply on the How do I become a Coastguard volunteer? website.
+Many Coastguard units require volunteers.
+Interested people can apply on the dedicated Coastguard recruitment website.
 Applicants need to pass a "police vet".
 This is more stringent than just a regular criminal convictions check as crew may work with vulnerable people.

 SAR Crew

 Units require people to attend search and rescue events as they may arise.

 Rescue Vessel Crew

 Involves being a crew member onboard a Coastguard Rescue Vessel (CRV).
 There are many roles on-board, including helmsperson, navigator / radio operator, observer and skipper.

 Air Patrol Crew

 Involves being an air observer or tactical officer.
 The air patrol typically involves small planes.

 Shore Crew

-Units require people on-shore to maintain the operations of the unit.
-This involves operating radios and managing incidents, among other things.
+These roles involve contributing to a Unit by applying skills in administration, organising, planning, repairs, working with figures, social media, or general support, both on and off the water during rescue missions.